The long-term impact of (un)conditional cash transfers on labour market outcomes in Ecuador: Results

-With respect to health, another dimension of human capital formation, the literature on the HDG is not very optimistic.
-It identifies modest positive effects for some segments of children on hemoglobin levels or receipt of deworming treatments and nutritional supplements \parencite{paxson2010,fernald2011}.
-Nevertheless, a recent nonexperimental study using county-level panel data suggests that the expansion of the HDG resulted in a substantial reduction in under-five mortality (particularly from poverty-related diseases, notably from malnutrition, diarrheal diseases and lower respiratory tract infections) \parencite{moncayo2019}.
-The impact on mental health, unexplored in the case of the HDG and Ecuador, represents a pathway worth considering, as well \parencite{zimmerman2021,haushofer2020}.
+While we cannot provide additional direct evidence on other channels from our database (as Social Security records only contain information on formal labour market outcomes), we can interpret our results in light of prior evidence on other pathways.
+With respect to health, a recent non-experimental study using county-level panel data suggests that the expansion of the HDG led to a substantial reduction in under-five mortality---particularly from poverty-related causes, notably malnutrition, diarrhoeal diseases and lower respiratory tract infections---\parencite{moncayo2019}.\footnote{Additional evidence on positive effects of the HDG on health outcomes is confined to rural areas \parencite{paxson2010, fernald2011}.} The impact on mental health, which remains unexplored for the HDG in Ecuador, is also a pathway worth considering \parencite{zimmerman2021}.

-As mentioned in Section~\ref{Section 2}, other channels through which the grant could favour future socioeconomic outcomes might exist.
-First, the benefit may alleviate credit constraints, which would allow families to invest in productive assets.
-Although we lack evidence on this mechanism for the Ecuadorian context, the experience of other countries points to the plausibility of this mechanism \parencite{martinez2005, maluccio2010,gertler2012, blattman2020, gelders2019}.
-The absence of negative effects of the HDG on adult work in the short and medium run \parencite{araujo2017,bosch2019} suggests the feasibility of this channel in relation to household saving and investment behaviour (e.g., favouring starting a business or accessing assets that enhance employability, such as a vehicle or a driving licence).
+As noted in Section~\ref{Section 2}, other channels through which the grant could improve future socio-economic outcomes might exist.
+First, the benefit may alleviate credit constraints, allowing families to invest in productive assets.
+Although we lack evidence on this mechanism for the Ecuadorian context, the experience of other countries points to its plausibility \parencite{martinez2005, maluccio2010, gertler2012, blattman2020, gelders2019}.
+The absence of negative effects of the HDG on adult work in the short and medium run \parencite{araujo2017,bosch2019} suggests the feasibility of this channel in relation to household saving and investment behaviour (e.g., facilitating business start-ups or access to assets that enhance employability, such as a vehicle or a driving licence).

-A last alternative pathway is an improvement in household resource allocation, which is particularly relevant when women are the recipients of the transfers.
-This mechanism is compatible with the findings of \textcite{schady2008b} and \textcite{nabernegg2012}, which indicate that the HDG supports consumption of child-related rather than undesirable goods and services (such as tobacco or alcohol).
+A final complementary pathway is an improvement in household resource allocation, particularly when women are the recipients of the transfers.
+This mechanism is consistent with the findings of \textcite{schady2008b} and \textcite{nabernegg2012}, which indicate that the HDG supports consumption of child-related rather than undesirable goods and services (such as tobacco or alcohol).

 \FloatBarrier